 6. Put The Winter Cover On

-Did you know that Townley Pool and Spa offers pool closing service?
+Did you know that Townley Pool and Spa offers a pool closing service?
 We’d be glad to save you the time and headache of closing your pool!
 Contact us today to schedule your service.